varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-1-dir/markets.md

 * potential buyers submit bids to a market institution; bids specify the quantity and price the buyer wishes to buy the good or service.
 * potential sellers submit asks to the same market institution; asks describe the amount and price of the good or service they want to sell.

 On a modern electronic exchange, bids and asks are arriving (or being canceled), and deals are being made between parties (a seller sells and a buyer buys) continuously.
-Thus, a [double auction](https://en.wikipedia.org/wiki/Double_auction) must have tools and strategies to track orders coming into the market and match buyers and sellers, as well as entities that keep the market transaction flow moving, i.e., these entities are [core](https://www.investopedia.com/terms/c/coreliquidityprovider.asp) and [supplemental liquidity providers](https://www.investopedia.com/terms/s/supplemental-liquidity-provider.asp)
+Thus, a [double auction](https://en.wikipedia.org/wiki/Double_auction) must have tools and strategies to track orders coming into the market and match buyers and sellers, as well as methods to keep market transactions flowing.

-### Order Routing and Market Makers
-In a classical face to face auction, the identity of a the buyer and seller, or at least their represenatives, is typcially known.
-However, determining who a buyer and seller are on an electronic exchange is not possible.
-Large [liqudidty providers called Market Makers](https://www.investopedia.com/terms/m/marketmaker.asp).
-Their function is to facilitate trading in securities and other financial instruments by providing a pool of shares, (which they own), so that buyers and sellers can trade easily without having to locate and deal with other individual traders.
-In other words, they make securities "liquid" or easily converted to cash.

 (content:references:order-matching)=
 ### Orders, the Order Book and Matching Systems
-At the center of an electronic exchange (and a [continuous double auction](https://en.wikipedia.org/wiki/Double_auction)) are [orders](https://en.wikipedia.org/wiki/Order_(exchange)) and [order books](https://en.wikipedia.org/wiki/Order_book).
+At the center of an electronic exchange are [orders](https://en.wikipedia.org/wiki/Order_(exchange)) and [order books](https://en.wikipedia.org/wiki/Order_book).
 An [order book](https://en.wikipedia.org/wiki/Order_book) holds a list of [orders](https://en.wikipedia.org/wiki/Order_(exchange)) for a particular security or financial instrument listed on the exchange; thus, it is a tick-by-tick record of the interest buyers and sellers have for a particular security or financial instrument on the exchange.

 Many types of [orders](https://en.wikipedia.org/wiki/Order_(exchange)) can be initiated by traders.
 However, let's consider only four basic classes of orders, a market order, a limit order, a stop order and a cancel order.